 It’s brownies.
 You’re allowed to eat them, and enjoy them, and it won’t even affect your points!
 Whether it is a little ingredient swap to beef up the nutritional content of your brownie or its a back to basics overhaul, these brownies will satisfy your chocolate and cake cravings for good!

-Related Reading: 10 Best Weight Watchers Snacks For 2020
+Related Reading: 10 Best Weight Watchers Snacks

 Classic Cakey Brownie (For just 1 point!)